linode/manager/README.md

 </p>

 This is the new Linode Manager.
 It provides a web interface for managing your Linode account.
-Currently this software is *beta* and is available at [cloud.linode.com](https://cloud.linode.com).
+Currently this software is *early-access* and is available at [cloud.linode.com](https://cloud.linode.com).

 The following buzzwords are involved in this project: